WorkinginLogic/workinginlogic.github.io/README.md

 ## Music

-Music is another realm where I channel my creativity.
+Music is a realm where I channel my creativity.
 Whether it's composing original pieces or experimenting with different genres, music allows me to explore new soundscapes and convey feelings that words alone can't capture.

 ![Music](music-screenshot.jpg)